Four major story lines to sort out as the Vikings begin minicamp

 1. When will the Vikings see Danielle Hunter?

+A league source said Monday afternoon that Hunter has told the Vikings he'll be in Minnesota for their mandatory minicamp, reporting to the team's practice facility after skipping all of the team's voluntary offseason workouts.
+Hunter had a $100,000 workout bonus in his deal, and could have been fined more than $93,000 had he chose to skip this week's minicamp.

+NFL Network reported on Monday that Hunter and the Vikings had agreed to a reworked contract, resolving for now the issue of the pass rusher's unhappiness with his current deal.

-The defensive end has skipped all of the team's offseason program to this point, as he continues to be unhappy with the five-year, $72 million contract he signed in 2018.
-That deal currently makes Hunter — who reached 50 sacks sooner than any player in NFL history — the 17th highest-paid edge rusher in the league, but the fact he has three years remaining on his current deal and he is returning from surgery on a herniated disc in his neck complicates his negotiating position.
-Sources have said the Vikings are leery of setting a new precedent by reworking Hunter's deal with so many years left, but the team also renegotiated wide receiver Adam Thielen's contract with two years remaining in 2019.
+The five-year, $72 million deal he signed in 2018 made Hunter — who reached 50 sacks sooner than any player in NFL history — the 17th highest-paid edge rusher in the league, but the fact he has three years remaining on his current deal and he is returning from surgery on a herniated disc in his neck complicated his negotiating position.
+The Vikings have always thought highly of Hunter, though, and a source said last fall they had little interest in getting into a contract standoff with a player they regarded as a model citizen on and off the field.

-Assistant head coach Andre Patterson would not discuss his talks with Hunter last week, but a source said the Vikings expect Hunter could skip minicamp.
-He has already forfeited a $100,000 offseason workout bonus by missing organized team activities.
-The Vikings could decide whether to fine him up to $93,085 for missing all three days of minicamp, but if Hunter is seeking the kind of raise that sources have said he wants, the additional fine might be the cost of doing business.

 2. How will the Vikings' secondary look?